plabble/ptp-codec/README.md

 # [16B] required if pre_shared_key flag is set.
 psk_id = "base64url pre-shared key ID"

 # [16B] required if pre_shared_key flag is set.
-Random bytes to salt key generated from PSK
+Random bytes to salt the key generated from PSK
 psk_salt = "base64url random generated salt"

 # [16B] required if use_encryption flag is not set.